richelbilderbeek/paper_k3_ratings/docs/paper.md

 matter at all?
 Or, in other words, are all members exchangable with equally qualified artists?

-There exist bands that have driven replacabability of its members to an extreme, such as
+There exist bands that have driven replaceability of its members to an extreme, such as
 AKB48 and Morning Musume, which have a rotational schedule.
 However, imagine a steady formation of singers